ProDataMan/Course-Outlines/SOW.md

 - Ongoing support for one year, including regular communication and assistance for policy updates, security monitoring, and training.

 **Timeline:**
-The project is expected to be completed within [estimated timeline], considering the phased approach and specific tasks outlined.
+The project is expected to be completed within 8 weeks, considering the phased approach and specific tasks outlined.

 **Budget:**
-The estimated budget for this project is [project budget].
+The estimated budget for this project is $107,600.00.
 Any changes or additional costs will be communicated and agreed upon in advance.

 ---